 Consequences of felony violent crime convictions

 Consequences for felonies in New York depend on the difference between indeterminate and determinate sentencing.
 Non-violent felony convictions may come with parole, allowing the guilty to serve a minimum term of incarceration before being eligible for early release.
-Determinate sentencing does not allow for early release and the guilty will have to serve the whole sentence, which depends on the discretion of the judge hearing the case.
+Determinate sentencing does not allow for early release, and the guilty will have to serve the whole sentence, which depends on the discretion of the judge hearing the case.
 In violent crime cases, the guilty party will be subject to determinate sentencing and the following:

-Contact a Long Island Violent Crime Lawyer
+Contact a Long Island Violent Crimes Attorney

 Being charged with a violent crime is one of the most serious situations we see our clients endure.
 With serious consequences and hostile courts, violent crime offenders need an effective legal defense to fight the charges.
 It is important to say nothing and contact an attorney immediately.
 If you need quality legal services from an experienced law firm, contact KCS Law immediately.